 Education

 Your young person may want to continue their education.
-They may take a short course, completing an apprenticeship or going to college or university.
+They may take a short course, complete an apprenticeship or go to college or university.
 There is support available to help your young person with their education.

 Explore the topics on this page: